 Vibratory screeners and centrifugal sifters can be used for a wide variety of processing tasks in the cannabis processing industry, including:

-- Separation of flower, leaf, stem and stalk In both CBD and THC production, segregation into different size fractions allow for the best materials for use in extraction (wet and dry) and for producing smokeable, edible, and pharmaceutical products.
+• Separation of flower, leaf, stem and stalk In both CBD and THC production, segregation into different size fractions allows for the best materials for use in extraction (wet and dry) and for producing smokable, edible, and pharmaceutical products.

-- Vigorous sifting Plant materials can be broken and segregated from stalk and stem for use in extraction, edible, smoke-able and premium products.
+• Vigorous sifting Plant materials can be broken and segregated from stalk and stem for use in extraction, edible, smokable and premium products.

 Conclusion